AKROGIS/am2cartodb/Readme.md

 The code requires tables be created in the source database and on the Cartodb server.
 Those tables have already been created for the current configuration.
-(Using the [first two lines](https://github.com/regan-sarwas/am2cartodb/blob/55be163f56805e5ca0f063dcfa8ba3c350895f90/upload.py#L345-L346) of the main function in `upload.py` that are now commented out.)
+(Using the commented out [first two lines](https://github.com/regan-sarwas/am2cartodb/blob/55be163f56805e5ca0f063dcfa8ba3c350895f90/upload.py#L345-L346) of the main function in `upload.py`.)
 If this code is being used in a new configuration, it will require a lot of modification, as the existing DB schema is hard coded throughout the file.

 ## Using

-Once the tables have been created, the upload.py script can be run as often as desired.
+Once the tables have been created, the `upload.py` script can be run as often as desired.
 It is running daily as a scheduled task on the AKRO GIS servers.
-It needs to be run with an account the has viewer privileges in the source database.
+It needs to be run with an account that has viewer privileges in the source database.